russell-parrott/Standardized-Definition-of-AI-Governance/README.md

 ## Structural-Surface-Review (paid report)

+The full set of 25 Structural Governance Tests is freely available because governance only works when its foundations are open, inspectable and non-exclusive.
+These tests define what ethical AI governance must be: refusal logic, traceability, accountability, epistemic integrity and system-level containment.
+They are the common reference standard, the architecture anyone can use to understand how a system should behave.

+But understanding a standard is not the same as verifying a live system against it.

+The 12 tests are the surface-level enforcement layer, a fast, high-impact checks that expose whether governance exists in practice.
+They reveal structural breaches that operators cannot hide: missing traceability, accountability gaps, evidence failure, and epistemic instability.

+Unlike the 25, which describe the full doctrine, the 12 require skilled application, forensic reading and structural interpretation.
+They cannot be automated or delegated.
+They demand judgement:
+- what counts as admissible evidence;
+- what constitutes a breach;
+- how to interpret the consequence chain.

 This folder is **not** another free standard.
 It points to a paid, one-off review that sits on top of the two core documents above.